Are the markets about to encounter the"Death Cross"?

 Hence you get a short term inclination swerving across a long-term trend - and breaking it.

 Steve Pope explains the change in attitude over the last month: "The positive sentiment had run ahead of itself and there was a need to change risk profiles.
-So people are taking money off the table."'Wall of money'
+So people are taking money off the table."

 The question is, whether this change in direction catches investors' collective imagination and fulfils the worst auspices of the death cross, turning it into a collapse.